 What are the main types of marriages in South Africa?

-In most everyday situations, there are three recognised options: civil marriage, customary marriage, and civil union.
-Each has its own legal framework and practical requirements, especially around registration and proof.
+In most everyday situations, South African law recognises three primary ways to formalise a relationship: civil marriage, customary marriage, and civil union.
+Each of these is governed by its own legal framework and comes with specific requirements, particularly regarding how the marriage is concluded, registered, and later proven if necessary.

 | Marriage type | Governing law | Who it is commonly used by |